-At most, 8th harmonic can be output by DG800.
-After selecting CH1 or CH2, press Menu > Continuous > "Harm" to enter the harmonic setting menu.
+At most, 8th harmonic can be output by DG2000.
+After selecting CH1 or CH2, press Shift and its backlight turns on.
+Then press Home/Menu > Continuous > "Harm" to enter the harmonic setting menu.
 You can set fundamental waveform parameters, select the type of output harmonic, specify the highest order of harmonic, and set the amplitude and phase of each order of harmonic.